npx claudepluginhub sjungling/sjungling-claude-pluginsThis skill uses the workspace's default tool permissions.

-Before writing any data analysis code, answer these questions:
+Before writing any data analysis code, evaluate:

 # Custom code for every query: